 Chances are, procurement transactions that exceed your budget aren’t due to reckless spending.
 It’s more likely that a communication (or coordination gap) is present in your procurement protocol.
 This should be addressed as soon as possible.
 Regular budgetary updates affecting the financial status of all links in your supply chain, including budgetary changes, will go a long way towards rectifying that problem.

 4. Damaged Goods

-Impulse buying, making emotional decisions based on preference of suppliers and literally phoning in an order are often the most common causes of procurement errors, especially if the company is a rapidly growing startup.
+Impulse buying, making emotional decisions based on the preference of suppliers and literally phoning in an order are often the most common causes of procurement errors, especially if the company is a rapidly growing startup.
 When a company launches, decision-makers usually want to ensure everything is ordered and in place all at once.
 Hitting the ground running often means ignoring the cautionary steps in a procurement process and may result in cost overruns in inventory before revenue streams can compensate for these purchases.
 A good, comprehensive procurement system allows for both prompt orders and more thoughtful decision-making.
-Thought it takes time upfront (and okay, you caught us, implementing a procurement process isn’t an “easy fix”), it will save you a ton of work in the long run.
+Though it takes time upfront (and okay, you caught us, implementing a procurement process isn’t an “easy fix”), it will save you a ton of work in the long run.